JinhKuan/work-summary/bicameral.md

 2. **The Solution**: "Bicameral automatically assembles mission-critical requirements from ALL your sources - Slack threads, sales calls, docs, code - BEFORE you build"

-3. **The Differentiator**: "We don't search your past, we predict your future requirements"
+3. **The Differentiator**: "We translate between business and engineering - turning 'we need a refactor' into ROI decisions with clear unlocks"

-4. **The ROI**: "Prevent one major rebuild = pays for itself for a year"
+4. **The ROI**: "Prevent one major rebuild = pays for itself for a year.
+Make refactors legible = unlock millions in blocked features"

 ## Overcoming Price Objections